vzhz/long_haul/README.md

  * Return to this after you can run the code

 3. Review possible outreachy projects with an eye for Python, projects with tags for beginners, and helpful documentation.
- * Send to Satabdi Das (who will reach out on the mailing list and introduce me to past participants),
+ * Send to Satabdi Das (who will reach out on the mailing list and introduce me to past participants).
+She suggests to apply to two projects (can branch out to others) and points out that documentation or marketing is helpful too.

 4. Get [twilio](https://www.twilio.com/) up and sending some texts using some Python
  * Can check in with Deborah, Edward, and Matthias who have all used it
  * Chat with company is next Friday
  *

+5. Sarah asked me to review her bio for Boston Code Camp <3

+6. I scrubbed the mildew/mold off the shower.
+Observe my cleanliness.

 ## 10/6/2016
 ### Goals